|

 Québec in 1608.

-bust found here is a replica of the original statue located in Annapolis
+found here is a replica of the original statue located in Annapolis Royal

-Royal Nova Scotia, formerly Port-Royal, capital of historic Acadia.
+Nova Scotia, formerly Port-Royal, capital of historic Acadia.
+Lieutenant

-Lieutenant General of New France in 1608, Dugua
+General of New France in 1608, Dugua commissioned

-commissioned Champlain to settle a fur trade post in Québec, and thus,
+Champlain to settle a fur trade post in Québec, and thus, is now

-is now recognized as the co-founder of Québec City, Canada’s
+recognized as the co-founder of Québec City, Canada’s first

 Terrace